ddecrulle/design-workshop/docs/applications/stromae-v2/getting-started.md

 A work on environnement value could be very useful.
 We should be able to manage environment variables in the classical way with `.env` files.

+Besides, there are environment variables concerning the version of the lunatic workers that are classically used in the `.env` file

 ### Local configuration

 To have a local configuration there is a trick.
 Use a file `configuration-local.json` and `keycloak-local.json` which are not commited because added to the [`.gitignore`](https://github.com/InseeFr/Stromae/blob/083b8d05f51150cba6fcbdc6d89fda70121057ce/.gitignore#L21-L23).